-Article 60.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board it was Unanimously Voted for the Town to amend §2420 of Article II of the Zoning By-Laws by deleting the same and inserting the following:
+- Article 60.
+To see if the Town will vote to amend §2420 of Article II of the Zoning By-Laws by deleting the same and inserting the following: - 2420.

-2420.
 General.
 For the purposes of this section, a two-family structure shall constitute two dwelling units, and so on.
 An accessory apartment, in-law apartments, townhouse and dwellings above a commercial use shall constitute a dwelling unit.

 - Article 61.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend §2432 of Article II of the Zoning By-Laws by deleting same, and inserting the following: - 2432.
+To see if the Town will vote to amend §2432 of Article II of the Zoning By-Laws by deleting same, and inserting the following: - 2432.
 Three (3) permits shall be issued in each month of Calendar Year 2006.
 In calendar Year 2007, four (4) permits shall be issued in the months of January, April, July and October, with three (3) permits in each of the remaining months.
 In calendar year 2008, three (3) permits shall be issued in March, June, September and November, with four (4) permits issued in each of the remaining months.
 In the calendar year 2009 four (4) permits shall be issued in each month.
 In calendar year 2010 five (5) permits shall be issued in January, April, July and October, with four (4) issued in each of the remaining months.
 Permits not issued in any month of the calendar year in accordance with this schedule shall be available in any subsequent month of that calendar year for issuance by the Building Inspector.

 - Article 62.
-Upon motion duly made and seconded and motion made by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend §2434 of Article II of the Zoning By-Laws by deleting same, and inserting the following: - 2434.
+To see if the Town will vote to amend §2434 of Article II of the Zoning By-Laws by deleting same, and inserting the following: - 2434.
 Any Building Permits not issued in any calendar year shall not be available for issuance in any subsequent year, except any permits available for the month of December can be carried over into the month of January the following calendar year.
+(By Planning Board)

-Article 63.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board it was Unanimously Voted for the Town to amend the Zoning By-Laws, §2435 of Article III by deleting same.

-- Article 64.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend the Zoning By-Laws by adding §2445, 2446 and 2447 of Article III by inserting the following: - 2445.
+- Article 63.
+To see if the Town will vote to amend the Zoning By-Laws, §2435 of Article III by deleting same.
+(By Planning Board) - Article 64.
+To see if the Town will vote to amend the Zoning By-Laws by adding §2445, 2446 and 2447 of Article III by inserting the following: - 2445.
 An accessory and in-law apartment as regulated in Section 2260. - 2446.
 A dwelling above a commercial unit as regulated in Section 2270. - 2447.
 Rear lots as regulated in Section 2340.

 - Article 65.
-Upon motion duly made and seconded and motion to amend by Bryan Lauzon, Chairman Planning Board, it was Unanimously Voted for the Town to amend the Zoning By-Laws, §2450 of Article III by deleting same and inserting the following: - 2450.
+To see if the Town will vote to amend the Zoning By-Laws, §2450 of Article III by deleting same and inserting the following: - 2450.
 Extension.
 This section may be extended without lapse of its provisions and limitations, by vote of the Town Meeting prior to January 1, 2011.

-- Article 66.
-Upon motion duly made and seconded and motion made by Francis Casey, Chairman Board of Selectmen, it was Unanimously Voted for the Town to amend the Town's General By-Laws, paragraph 2.2.7. to read as follows: - 2.2.7.
+Article 66.
+To see if the Town will vote to amend the Town's General By-Laws, paragraph 2.2.7, to read as follows:

+2.2.7.
 In order to coordinate the business of the Town, the Board of Selectmen shall have the authority to call a meeting of all Boards, Commissions, Committees and Departments of the Town as the Board deems in the best interest of the Town.
 Each Board, Commission, Committee and Department shall have at least one duly authorized representative present for such meeting, who shall be prepared to submit a progress report and to answer any questions from Board, Commission, Committee or Department Heads as well as from the Selectmen.